The

 for people living there, it means a French administrative department,

-northern part of Aquitaine, a region of France from from which some of
+this northern part of Old Aquitaine, a region of France from

-their distant ancestors may have come six centuries ago, at the time of
+their distant ancestors may have come six centuries ago, has become so

 It was in the late 1960s